ysujaana2004/ds-fall-2025-fri-0630/README.md

 ![More Actions](readme_images/more_actions.png)
 ![VSCode](readme_images/vscode.png)

-6. For homework, make a copy of the exercise notebook (don’t edit the original—make your own copy!) and paste it in the `exercises` folder
+6. For homework, make a copy of the exercise notebook (don’t edit the original—make your own copy!) and paste it in the `exercise` folder
 ![Copy](readme_images/copy.png)

 7. Name it `firstname-lastname-exercise-week-XX.ipynb`